Key Takeaways

 Select from clinically backed options designed to support long-term metabolic health.

-According to trial data reported by Eli Lilly, the most common adverse events were gastrointestinal in nature, including nausea, diarrhea, constipation, and vomiting.
-Some participants also reported dysesthesia, described as an abnormal skin sensation such as burning or tingling.
-Discontinuation rates due to adverse events were 11.3% for the 12 mg dose, 6.9% for the 9 mg dose, and 4.1% for the 4 mg dose.
+Like other medications in this class, retatrutide's most common side effects are gastrointestinal.
+Participants reported nausea, diarrhea, constipation, and vomiting, alongside some cases of dysesthesia (a temporary skin tingling or burning sensation).
+Discontinuation rates due to side effects were 11.3% for the 12 mg dose, 6.9% for the 9 mg dose, and 4.1% for the 4 mg dose.

-Full TRIUMPH-1 data are expected to be presented at the American Diabetes Association's 86th Scientific Sessions in June 2026, alongside results from the TRANSCEND-T2D-1 trial evaluating retatrutide in adults with type 2 diabetes.
-Retatrutide remains an investigational medication and has not yet received regulatory approval from the FDA or any other agency.
+Lilly plans to present the full TRIUMPH-1 data at the American Diabetes Association's 86th Scientific Sessions in June 2026.
+This presentation will coincide with results from the TRANSCEND-T2D-1 trial, which evaluates retatrutide in adults with type 2 diabetes.
+As an investigational drug, retatrutide is not yet FDA-approved or commercially available.

 This article is for informational purposes only and is not medical advice.
 Consult your healthcare provider before starting any weight loss medication or treatment.